brendaalbuq/brendaalbuq/README.md

 ### 📫 Contact

 - 🌍 www.linkedin.com/in/brenda-santos-de-albuquerque
-- 📧brenda.albuquerque@outlook.com
+- 📧 brenda.albuquerque@outlook.com

-> “Security is not just about systems, it’s about people.”
+> “Security in healthcare is not just about systems, it’s about protecting people.”